alanzfu/chatbuilder/README.md

 I should be able to see anyone who attempted to make the project (and succeeded)).~~
 1. ~~a) Created show/hide button to show and hide robo-chat.~~

-2. Create a new database on Parse for me to use with my friends instead of posting it to the world on hack reactor's parse db.
+2. ~~Create a new database on Parse for me to use with my friends instead of posting it to the world on hack reactor's parse db.~~

 3. ~~Create some nice CSS styling so that it looks a bit better.~~
+4. Add word count next to send button.
+Should not allow user to send if wordcount is more than 140 or if wordcount is 0.